September 01, 2015 4:38pm :26 secs

 i heard my flight called

 and still had to go through security again.
 The man holding my loot was getting anxious.
 I could see the group at the end of the conveyor.
-Still, there was nothing I could do regardless of how I tried to explain that I had to get going because I had already gone through the security, he saw me just a few minutes ago, they were boarding my plane, as well as the flights of the others with me.
+Still, there was nothing I could do regardless of how I tried to explain that I had to get going because I had already gone through the security, he saw me just a few minutes ago, my plane was boarding, as well as the flights of the others with me.
 To no avail.

 so I left with a heavy heart